 Bats - these little guys are pretty creepy and sometime around the Middle Ages, artists started to lend their wings to the devil as a way to contrast the magestic wings of angels.

-3 people just voted on Christ Probably Couldn't Have Even Pronounced the Name "Jesus"
+Christ Probably Couldn't Have Even Pronounced the Name "Jesus"

 Though Christians around the world know the Christ of the Bible as "Jesus," this not only was not His actual name, but it was a name He probably wouldn't even have been able to pronounce.
 You see, the letter "J" didn't even exist in any language until about the 14th century and is absent to this day from the Hebrew alphabet.